armno/blog/content/post/vercel/index.md

 ## Going Serverless

-I have been hearing ['serverless'](https://martinfowler.com/articles/serverless.html) buzzword but never has a chance to use it.
+I have been hearing ['serverless'](https://martinfowler.com/articles/serverless.html) buzzword but never have a chance to use it.

 It could be a great fit for my little _serverful_ app if I can host the frontend part statically and connect to my API which is on this serverless magic thing.